almogtavor/auto-composite-build/README.md

 A Gradle plugin that can be used to prevent the paths references problem of the Gradle's composite build feature.
 Currently, composite builds works in such way that if a team uses this for a common logic project, all the participants' computers need to clone the common logic project & the projects that use it in the exact same way.
+Using Auto Composite Build allows using Gradle's composite builds feature in a Git compatible way.

 ### A demonstration for the problem of Gradle's composite build:
 Let's assume one computer #1 cloned project `common-logic` to `C:\\code\common-logic` and uses it in `C:\\code\service1`.